 In the state system, this gargantuan difference would not exist.
 However, in the federal system, this historical evidence is embraced, used, and relied upon.

 3. Hearsay is Allowed in Many Stages of Federal Criminal Cases

 In the state system, statements of co-defendants cannot support a conviction unless they are corroborated.
-In other words, there is a skepticism of evidence provided by persons subject to prosecution that is offered against other persons subject to the same prosecution.
-For example, if Alan is arrested for burglary of a 7-11 and then tells a police officer that he committed the burglary with his friend Brett, that statement alone would not justify the prosecution of Brett.
+In other words, there is a skepticism of evidence provided by persons subject to prosecution that is offered against other defendants subject to the same prosecution.
+For example, if Alan is arrested for burglary of a convenience store and then tells a police officer that he committed the burglary with his friend, Brett, that statement alone would not justify the prosecution of Brett.

 While the statements of codefendants are considered somewhat suspect in the state system, similar statements are embraced within the federal system.
 Under the federal rules of evidence, co-conspirator statements are an exception to the hearsay rule.
-Thus, take the same example as above.
-If Alan and Brett were accused of conspiring to burglarize the 7-11 then Alan’s uncorroborated statement that Brett committed the burglary would be admissible.
+Take the same example as above.
+If Alan and Brett were accused of conspiring to burglarize the convenience store then Alan’s uncorroborated statement that Brett committed the burglary would be admissible.